 The inspiration for this calendar came from my love of Christmas trees (I’ve had one up in my craft room for over a month now!).
 But I can’t take credit for the original idea for this design.
 I spotted something similar on Pinterest over on a French scrapbooking blog, which inspired me to design what you see here.
 It is completely created from scratch, with nothing more than a little photo to go on.
 It took about 10 tries to get all those angles right!
 But the end result for you is an easy to cut and fold project.
 It only takes a couple of hours to make.

 If you make this Christmas Tree advent calendar, please let me know!
 Share a photo with me at [email protected] or tag me on social media with #jennifermaker.
-Here are some Christmas Tree advent calendars made by my readers:
+Here are some Christmas Tree advent calendars made with my pattern by my readers:

 Here is a pretty pastel advent calendar made by reader Amy at Amygonnacraft.com